gs1/GS1_DigitalLink_Resolver_CE/README.md

  The rest of the information above reveals all the alternative links available for this product depending on the context in which Resolver was called.

 In this example, try changing the serial number - you will see it change in the resulting 'Location:' header, too!
-This is an example of using 'URI template variables' to forward incm,ing requests into outgoing responses.
+This is an example of using 'URI template variables' to forward incoming requests into outgoing responses.
 This is new to Resolver CE v2.2!

 In the folder "Example Files to Upload" you will also find an Excel spreadsheet and CSV file with the same data - you can upload Excel data too!
 This particular spreadsheet is the 'official GS1 Resolver upload spreadsheet' which is recognised by the Upload page which sets all the upload columns for you.
 However, any unencrypted